learn-co-curriculum/phase-0-git-basics-lab/README.md

 >    commands in the same directory as THIS `README` that you're reading right
 >    now, you're not going to get to working tests.
 > 2. When you run the tests, you will need to be in the top-level directory of
->    this lab, (`git-basics-lab`, the directory with the `README` you're reading
+>    this lab, (`git-basics-lab-phase-0`, the directory with the `README` you're reading
 >    right now in it.)

-To get all tests passing in this lab, follow the steps below, applying commands you've learned in the previous lessons.
+Follow the steps provided below carefully to help ensure you are doing things in the right location.

 ### Steps